 Jay Bird’s Inn (reasonable, spacious, clean, affordable, a drive to downtown)

-For a St. Augustine classic Minorcan Chowder, the favorite dish, try these recommendations from locals:
+For a St. Augustine classic Minorcan Chowder, the favorite dish, also try these recommendations from locals:

 Authentic Florida’s Minorcan Chowder (click for recipe)